mpope9/krarup/primer.md

 Not everything is required to be a `gen_server`, and often simple processes will do the trick.
 However, async task spawning in Erlang is a bit cumbersome.
-A common pattern is to create a function that repies to a caller.
+A common pattern is to create a function that replies to a caller.
 This is rather explicit boilerplate and it is often wrapped in a helper function, but the pattern still rather common.